Welcome to the Pinoy to Canada (P2C) FB group!|

 (Note: 72 units is still allowed for a CG to be eligible to work, but completion of a CA postsecondary credential or a PH college degree is required to be able to apply for PR if under the new rules.)

-There are comments in the pinned post.
-Please read it, but please do not add your own comments there.
+Pinned Post: Read the pinned post and its comments, but please do not add your own comments there.

 Do not transact with these scammers: